vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/06/136_keshadRMhaNam/_index.md

 +++
 ## Comment
 Not found in Pāipp.
-Used by Kāuç.
+Used by Kāuś.
 (31. 28), with the following hymn, in a remedial rite for the growth of the hair.

 ## Translations